bruhtus/bruhtus.github.io/content/posts/the-time-artificial-intelligence-take-over-humanity.md

 Clearly teaching a machine or a system to do some task can be beneficial for human.
 You could say those machine or system that human teach, is more like an assistant instead of a replacement.
-We, as a human, still need to supervise those machine or system, and to be able to do that, we can't really stop our learning process so that we can stop the machine or system when they misbehave and potentially endanger human life.
+We, as a human, still need to supervise those machine or system, and to be able to do that, we can't stop our learning process so that we can stop the machine or system when they misbehave and potentially endanger human life.

 So, in this post i want to remind people that if they are scared AI will doomed humanity, then they should keep learning and prevent that from happening themselves.
-Do you really think that human intelligence will be lost to artificial intelligence?
+Do you think that human intelligence will lose to artificial intelligence?
 We will see.